A chicken's body temperature normally runs at 102-103 degrees F.

 - Corn is America's number one field crop.

 - Corn is used in many different types of animal feed.
-Check out your dog food bag…it has corn in it.
+Check out your dog food bag…it may have corn in it.

 - Corn is a major component in many food items: such as cereals, peanut butter, snack items, and soft drinks.